J-DubApps/Blog/content/posts/2021/Registry-Mod-Logged-PS.md

 }
 </div>

-And here's a recap of the Writelog function I wrote about the other day: <br />
+And here's a recap of the Writelog function <a href="http://julianwest.me/Blog/logyourps-scripts/">I wrote about the other day</a>: <br />

 <div class="code-block">
 Function WriteLog($LogString) {